LukeGrahamLandry/franca/devlog.md

 - there's some sort of strange memory corruption with packed_enum_names. only manifests when compiled with enough other things, can't make a tiny program with the bug. i think its about sharing it between create_enum_name_table_outlined and enum_name_from_ordinal.
+  - it didn't happen before changing how tasks work but i might have just changed complation order or allocation pattern and revealed an existing problem?

 ## (Dec 19)